LeonidKoyler/REST_API_ASP.NET_Angular_UnitTests/README.md

 ## Setting Up the Project

 Follow these steps to get the project up and running using Docker Compose.
-Navigate to the folder where docker-compose.yaml installed.

-In the project directory, run the following command to build the images using Docker Compose: docker-compose build
+In the project directory(where docker-compose.yaml installed), run the following command to build the images using Docker Compose: docker-compose build

 Once the images are built, you can start the project using the following command: